nxskok/pasias/docs/20-repeated-measures.md

-Since we went to the trouble of making the "long" data frame `wt`, we can also run a repeated measures analysis using the mixed-model idea (described elsewhere in this assignment):
+Since we went to the trouble of making the "long" data frame `wt`, we can also run a repeated measures analysis using the mixed-model idea (described more fully in the problem of the children near the new airport):

 ```r